ZizouHuweidi/bayt-alhikmah/README.md

 # Bayt al Hikmah

-Bayt al Hikmah is a personal knowledge library for collecting, tracking, annotating, and reviewing sources such as books and future learning media.
+Bayt al Hikmah is a personal knowledge library for collecting, tracking, annotating, and reviewing sources such as books and other learning media.

 The MVP focuses on helping a reader build a library, track reading progress, write notes and reviews, organize sources into collections, and publish a lightweight public profile.